lanceriedel/oozie-hdfsscanner-action/README.md

 Details:<br/>
+See the ./sample-workflow directory of how this all comes together.

 The project contains a workflow action that kicks off some custom java code to scan what files to be included in the workflow.
 This is all done by using a convention in how file names are formatted (e.g. hdfs://localhost:8020/flume/test/2013/05/09/00/08/FlumeData.1368058096702 )
 This is configured in Flume for writing, then in a FileNameFormatter impl for reading/parsing.